 Managing Zoom Recordings

-If you choose to record your Zoom meetings, then you will need a way to share them with your students.
-An excellent way to make the videos available to your class is to post them to One Drive.
-All Hollins University faculty, staff, and students have access to One Drive to store documents in the cloud.
+If you choose to record your Zoom meetings and you have a licensed Zoom account, then you can choose to record ‘to the cloud’, which makes sharing your recorded meeting much simpler.
+Should you choose to do local recordings on your computer, Hollins University faculty, staff, and students have access to One Drive to store documents in the cloud and it’s a great place to store and share your recorded lectures.
 You can sign in at https://www.office.com/ with your Hollins credentials (email@example.com and your regular password) and click on ‘One Drive’ to get started.

 There is also a One Drive application for PC/Mac that will map your One Drive as a folder on your computer for easier access.
 It can be downloaded here: https://products.office.com/en-us/onedrive/download.
 You may refer to the following document for more help using the One Drive application on a PC: Setting Up One Drive.

 More Zoom Resources